michael-m-truong/Breadth-First-Search-JavaFX-Snake-Game-/README.md

 # Breadth-First-Search-JavaFX-Snake-Game-
 JavaFX Snake Game that allows users to:
-- make the program play for the user by utlizing the Breadth First Search algorithm
+- make the snake move on its own by utlizing the Breadth First Search algorithm
 - adjust board dimensions
 - restart game when snake dies